17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Your happiness is your own responsibility, not your partner’s.
-This phrase unfairly places the burden of your emotions on them.
-Instead, express what’s missing in a way that invites collaboration, like “I feel like we have been distant lately.
-How can we reconnect?”
+You are responsible for your own happiness, not your partner.
+That phrase puts the burden of your emotions on your partner, and that is unfair to them.
+Instead, say what is missing in a collaborative way, such as, “I feel like we have been distanced recently, how can we reconnect?”

 “Just Forget It”